flathub/org.qutebrowser.qutebrowser/asciidoc/README.md

 # asciidoc

 ## f-e-d-c
-anitya is wrong and markes pre-releases as stable but since the url template only correct for stable, so it's not an issue.
+anitya is wrong by marking pre-releases as stable, but since the url template only correct for stable, it's not an issue.